-32. Teacher salaries
+31. Teacher salaries

 Belief: SCSBA believes in raising teacher pay to the national average for teacher salaries and establishing a salary structure that would be appropriate considering differentiated responsibilities so as to compensate teacher leaders in relation to skills and performance.
 Rationale: In the state's quest to improve student achievement, we must not overlook the importance of qualified, effective teachers in every classroom.
+If South Carolina is serious about raising student every classroom.
 If South Carolina is serious about raising student achievement, then a salary structure must be developed that is competitive with neighboring states and will allow us to hire and retain qualified teachers.
 A plan to compensate teachers on a differentiated scale according to responsibilities, skills and performance will allow districts to keep master teachers and teacher leaders in the classroom.
 History: adopted 1999; revised 2002, 2009

-33. Threats and assaults on school employees
+32. Threats and assaults on school employees